 Rental options include Avis, which is based at the Hotel Pärnu.

-Three daily trains run between Tallinn and Pärnu (€7.90, 2¼ hours), but this isn’t a great option given that Pärnu station is an inconvenient 5km east of the town centre in a spot difficult to find and to access, on a major road.
+Three daily trains run between Tallinn and Pärnu (€7.90, 2¼ hours), but this isn’t a great option given that Pärnu station is an inconvenient 5km east of the town centre in a spot that's difficult to find and to access, on a major road.
 There’s no station office; buy tickets on the train.
-Note, if you're coming from Tallinn, make sure you get in the right carriages as part of the train unhooks at Lelle and continues on a different track to Viljandi.
+Note, if you're coming from Tallinn, make sure you get in the right carriages, as part of the train unhooks at Lelle and continues on a different track to Viljandi.